 What is lenticular sclerosis?

-Lenticular sclerosis or nuclear sclerosis is the medical term for a bluish transparent "haze" that develops in the lens of the eye in middle-aged to senior dogs.
-This is considered a normal change in the lens associated with aging, and is observed as a cloudiness or bluish discoloration on the pupil.
+Lenticular sclerosis or nuclear sclerosis is the medical term for a bluish, transparent haze that develops in the lens of the eye in middle-aged to senior dogs.
+It is considered a normal change in the lens associated with aging and is observed as a cloudiness or bluish discoloration on the pupil.

 Lenticular sclerosis typically occurs bilaterally (in both eyes) and symmetrically in dogs.
-Clinically, nuclear sclerosis appears as an evenly gray, rounded opacity in the center of the lens, and is most easily observed when the pupil is dilated.
+Lenticular sclerosis appears as an evenly gray, rounded opacity (cloudiness) in the center of the lens and is most easily observed when the pupil is dilated.
 The opacity is often more dramatic when viewed from the side rather than from the front.
-When the eye is examined with an opthalmoscope, the retina and fundus (back of the eye) can still be seen through the sclerotic lens.
+When the eye is examined with an ophthalmoscope, the retina and fundus (back of the eye) can still be seen through the sclerotic lens.

 What causes lenticular sclerosis?

-While the exact mechanism is poorly understood, it appears that the lens gradually becomes harder with age.
+While the exact mechanism is poorly understood, it appears that the lens gradually becomes denser with age.
 Lens fibers are produced throughout life, but the lens does not become bigger.
-It is believed that, as the central lens is compressed by new fibers deposited on the outer "rings" of the lens, the compression leads to hardening and lens opacification.
+It is believed that, as the central lens is compressed by new fibers deposited on the outer rings of the lens, the compression leads to hardening and causes the lens to become opaque.

 Will my dog get cataracts?

-Many dogs do develop senile cataracts after having lenticular sclerosis.
-While the two seem related, there does not appear to be a causal relationship.
-This means that not all pets with lenticular sclerosis will develop cataracts.
+Many dogs develop age-related cataracts after having lenticular sclerosis.
+While the two conditions seem related, there does not appear to be a causal relationship, which means that not all pets with lenticular sclerosis will develop cataracts.
 Senile cataracts form when the aging lens fibers degenerate.
-It is important to note that senile cataracts develop in many older pets so the chances of your pet developing lenticular sclerosis and/or a cataract is high.
+It is important to note that senile cataracts develop in many older pets, so there is a high likelihood of your pet developing lenticular sclerosis and/or cataracts.

 How is lenticular sclerosis treated?

-There is no specific treatment for lenticular sclerosis, nor is treatment necessary.
-Pets diagnosed with lenticular sclerosis should be evaluated regularly to monitor for the development of cataracts.
+There is no specific treatment for lenticular sclerosis, and treatment is not necessary.
+Dogs diagnosed with lenticular sclerosis should be evaluated regularly to monitor for the development of cataracts.
 If a cataract develops, it can be surgically corrected, and this procedure should be pursued early in the course of the disease for best results.